This section a set of guidelines for managing Incidents within the context of SKA Systems and Software.

 Identify the problem and assemble the team and resources

-Incident Reports & the Postmortem
+Incident Reports & the Post Incident Review

 For all the services within your teams responsibility, have a well understood channel of communication for your users to notify them of problems with these services.
 Triage reported issues, and put non-critical items that are cross-team related in the backlog (ensuring your user community knows this), or in your own teams project space (System Team), and identify those that are an Incident.
 A common and well known communication channel for your user community means that they know how to get in touch with you, but also crucially they know how to find out about ongoing issues and service status.
 This will help manage the flow and decemination of information as an Incident unfolds, and can save large amounts of time and confusion during the response through delivering a consistent message about the current state and the efforts to resolve it.